qlik-oss/core-website/docs/services/qix-engine/access-control.md

 # Access Control

-!!! warning "Experimental feature"
-    This feature is in an experimental state.
-Use with caution since this feature may change in the future.

 Administrators often want to control access to their applications based on different policies and attributes rather than static user roles.
 To handle this, Qlik Associative Engine supports